pulkit1joshi/medfrontend/README.md

 ## Roadmap

 - [Open issue](https://github.com/pulkit1joshi/medfrontend/issues) if you want a particular part of the handbook to be implemented earlier or have any issue in the present codes.
-- Further, more features will be added as I get time. :)
+- Further, more features will be added as I get time.
+Do star it, motivates me to work over a project. :)